mrkamel/search_cop/README.md

 Regarding the `LIKE` penalty, AttrSearchable can exploit the fulltext index capabilities of MySQL and PostgreSQL.
-To use already existing fulltext indices, simply tell AttrSearchable to use it via:
+To use already existing fulltext indices, simply tell AttrSearchable to use them via:

 ```ruby
 class Book < ActiveRecord::Base